Disease Guide ·Osteochondrodysplasia ·2026

 0What is osteochondrodysplasia in cats?

-Osteochondrodysplasia (OCD) is a developmental abnormality of cartilage and bone caused by the TRPV4 gene mutation — the same mutation responsible for the folded ears in Scottish Fold cats.
-It affects cartilage throughout the body, not just the ears.
-Abnormal bone growth develops around joints, particularly in the ankles, wrists, and tail, causing progressive stiffness, pain, and disability.
-Every Scottish Fold cat carries this mutation and is affected to some degree.
+Osteochondrodysplasia (OCD) is a cartilage and bone abnormality caused by the TRPV4 gene mutation - the same mutation creating folded ears in Scottish Folds.
+Abnormal bone growth develops around joints in ankles, wrists, and tail, causing progressive stiffness, pain, and disability.
+Every Scottish Fold carries this mutation.

 1Do all Scottish Fold cats have osteochondrodysplasia?

-Yes — all Scottish Fold cats carry the gene mutation that causes osteochondrodysplasia, because that mutation is what creates the folded ears.
-Homozygous cats (two copies, from fold-to-fold breeding) develop severe, crippling disease often visible by 7 weeks of age.
-Heterozygous cats (one copy, from fold-to-straight breeding) develop milder but still progressive disease, usually becoming symptomatic between ages 1-7.
-There is no Scottish Fold without this condition.
+Yes - all Scottish Folds carry the mutation (it creates the folded ears).
+Homozygous cats develop severe disease by 7 weeks.
+Heterozygous cats develop milder but still progressive disease, typically symptomatic between ages 1-7.
+No Scottish Fold is unaffected.

 2How much does osteochondrodysplasia treatment cost?